Job outlook for PMP certification holders [updated 2021]

 Who should pursue a PMP certification?

-Simply put, anyone who wants to sharpen their project management skills and be able to demonstrate it to employers should have this certification in their crosshairs.
-But let’s look a little closer at that.
+Simply put, anyone who wants to sharpen their project management skills and be able to demonstrate them to employers should have this certification.

 The PMP is not for entry-level project managers.
 Rather, it is for those with enough experience to demonstrate the following requirements: